-Her work has been exhibited nationally with recent solo and important exhibitions at the University of New Mexico Art Museum, University of Arizona Museum of Art, and Museum of Fine Arts in Santa Fe.
-In MutualArt’s press archive, sheri is featured in Artists Defend Human Dignity in the Face of Institutional Dehumanization(Hyperallergic 2021). crider has been the recipient of grants and fellowships including the inaugural cohort of Open Philanthropy’s Right of Return Fellowship which supports the creation of original artworks to further criminal justice reform and the Andy Warhol Foundation.
-Her work has been reviewed in critically acclaimed periodicals including PBS Newshour, and other notable periodicals.
+sheri’s work has been exhibited nationally with solo and group exhibitions at the University of New Mexico Art Museum, University of Arizona Museum of Art, and Museum of Fine Arts in Santa Fe.
+Crider has been the recipient of multiple grants and fellowships including the inaugural cohort of Open Philanthropy’s Right of Return Fellowship, supporting original artworks to further criminal justice reform, the Andy Warhol Foundation, Youth Civic Infrastructure, and Art For Justice.
+Her work has been reviewed in critically acclaimed periodicals including PBS Newshour, HyperAllergic and other notable periodicals.

 TRANSVEIL demonstrates how structural investments in communities might create the most change.
 Obie Weathers III, is a visual artist currently incarcerated on Texas death row.
 Weathers work centers on empathy and meditation, while creating work with little resources on the inside.